![]() |

-Capuchin Franciscan priest Ephrem de Nevers wikivisually.com
+| Capuchin Franciscan priest Ephrem de Nevers en.wikivisually.com |

 A Capuchin Franciscan priest, the first Christian missionary in Madras (Chennai), Tamil Nadu, India Fr.
 Ephrem de Nevers was the one who founded the first Christian mission - first Prefect Apostolic of Madras Capuchin Mission in Madras on June 8, 1642, His social and missionary services lasted for 53 long years despite worst odds being faced by him.
 The priest from France died in Madras and buried in the graveyard of St,.
 Andrews in Fort St. George on October 13, 1695.

-Ephrem de Nevers (born between 1607-1610 Auxerre, France) was baptized Etinne (Stephen) and his family Leclerc a native of Nevers and later became a Friar Minor Capuchin in the Capuchin province of Touraine and took the name of St. Ephrem.
+Ephrem de Nevers (born between 1607-1610 Auxerre, France) was baptized Etienne (Stephen) and his family Leclerc a native of Nevers and later became a Friar Minor Capuchin in the Capuchin province of Touraine and took the name of St. Ephrem.
 He had a flair for Science and Mathematics. and began his first sent missionary work in the Middle East in 1636.
 In 1641 he went to Pegu (now Bago) in Burma (Myanmar) to carry on missionary activities. and then came first to Surat, Gujarat in 1642.
 Later he finally landed in Fort St. George, Madras which was then an East India settlement.
 Upon persistent request by the catholic priests, the Catholic community there and with permission from, Agent Andrew Cogan he stayed there contingent upon getting permission from his superior authorities.
 Being an active man with affable nature, he became friendly with people around him, and won their love and affection.
 He continued his free services; he accepted small gifts and rice for survival.

-The first church in British Madras ..thehindu.com
+| The first church in British Madras thehindu.com |

 The East India Company needed some one who could speak many languages and they encouraged his missionary activities, including his proposal to build a church in the place out side the Fort, then called Black Town.
 During his stay in Madras never had he thought that he would face so much difficulties and mental agony while doing peaceful missionary work.
 That the people who gave him so much headache and untold miseries were the Portuguese priests living in the Portuguese town called San Thome (now a suburb of Chennai) is a sad story.
 Under the pretext of inviting Fr.
 Ephrem for a theological discussion in at San Thome 1649, the wily priests had him immediately sent to their settlement in Goa to face the Inquisition there that was introduced by the dreadful Fr.
 Francis Xavier.
-It was the Padroado Portuguese system which resented the missionary works of Propaganda Fide in India, arrested Ephrem and sent him to Goa.
-During the inquisition period he was imprisoned for about two years and in those two years he faced hell.
+It was the Padroado Portuguese system which resented the missionary works of

 Above image: Ceremony for the release of Fr.
 Ephraim de Nevers from the prisons of the Inquisition Goa.
 Ephraim de Nevers, a French Capuchin monk, went as a missionary to India in the 17th century.
 Imprisoned during the inquisitors in Goa - 1649, he was released after two years.
-The EIC gave them lots of pressure as he was kidnapped from Madras .....From Histoire des Inquisitions Cologne.
-In this picture high-quality paper (235 gsm) is acid free with a smooth surface.https://www.art.com/products/p34960468131-sa-i9377929/release-of-father-ephraim-de-nevers-from-the-prisons-of-the-inquisition-goa-c1650.html
+The EIC gave them lots of pressure as he was kidnapped from Madras .....

-St. Mary's church, Madras (Chennai), Alamy
+| St. Mary's church, Madras (Chennai), alamy.com |

 This unjust kidnapping angered the English company and the new Agent Henry Greenhill, had the Chief Ecclesiast of San Thome kidnapped and kept him as hostage.
 After some negotiations, the Goan authorities, at last, released Fr Ephraim in April 1652 and he returned to Madras.
 Encouraged by permission from Rome Fr.
 Ephraim continued to live on here till his death in 1694, making solid contribution to the society and education in Chennai.
 The odds he faced in his life never discouraged him and he faced them with same zeal as before.